-The primary and secondary specialization areas for the Ph.D. candidacy exam must be declared in writing by submitting the Candidacy Exam Registration Form to the Graduate Program Office no later than the end of the second semester after admission into the Ph.D. program.
+The primary and secondary specialization areas for the completion of admission to Ph.D. candidacy procedures must be declared in writing by submitting the Candidacy Exam Registration Form to the Graduate Program Office no later than the end of the second semester after admission into the Ph.D. program.
 The specialization areas may not have the same core course.